 Cain married his sister (or possibly a niece).
 The Bible says Adam “begot sons and daughters” (Gen. 5:5). . . .
 Cain could have married one of his many sisters, or even a niece, if he married after his brothers or sisters had grown daughters.
 In that case, of course, one of his brothers would have married a sister, which was not forbidden until much later. . . .

-Gleason L. Archer elaborates somewhat further on this matter.
+Gleason L. Archer provides some additional perspective regarding this situation.
 On page 77 of his book entitled Encyclopedia of Bible Difficulties, he says,

 Without question it was necessary for the generation following Adam to pair off brothers and sisters to serve as parents for the ensuing generation; otherwise the human race would have died off.
 It was not until the course of subsequent generations that it became possible for cousins and more distant relations to choose each other as marriage partners.